Mephi78/obsidian-help-de/de/Integrierte Erweiterungen/Bases/Bases syntax.md

 The `filters` section contains either a single filter statement as a string, or a recursively defined filter object.
 Filter objects may contain one of `and`, `or`, or `not`.
 These keys are a heterogeneous list of other filter objects or filter statements in strings.
 A filter statement is a line which evaluates to truthy or falsey when applied to a note.
 It can be one of the following:

 - A basic comparison using standard arithmetic operators.
 - A function.
-A variety of [[functions]] are built-in, and plugins can add additional functions.
+A variety of [[Functions]] are built-in, and plugins can add additional functions.

 The syntax and available functions for filters and formulas are the same.